BCDigSchol/missionary-grammars/README.md

-@TODO Add documentation for installation and usage
+@TODO Add documentation for installation